stevegrunwell/write-some-docs/slides.md

 * Put simply, write for the intended audience or someone who is on the way to becoming part of the intended audience
 * One easy way to do this is by spelling out an acronym the first time we use it.
+    * Example: instead of just AST, write out Abstract Syntax Tree the first time it's used
-    * Gives readers terms they can search for
+    * This gives readers terms they can search for
 * If additional information is necessary, point people in the right direction.

 ----